nicola/spacebar/README.md

 [![View](https://raw.githubusercontent.com/nicola/spacebar/master/thumbnail.png)](http://nicola.github.io/spacebar)

-The idea behind this experiment is to create a **new interaction** when reading a text, where the user sets the pace at which the machine will talk to him
+The idea behind this experiment is to create a **new interaction**.
+The user can set the pace at which the machine is talking with them.
+Have a look at the [demo](http://nicola.github.io/spacebar) or at the [Seedhack website](http://seedhack.com/).

-### Demo

-The demo here shows an example test: [http://nicola.github.io/spacebar](http://nicola.github.io/spacebar)

-### Used

-I used this code to produce the [Seedhack 2014 website](http://seedhack.com/) in collaboration with [@mindy](http://github.com/mindy)

 ## Install